paulmsmith/website/src/www/posts/hello-world.md

 So mindful of my perfectionistic demons, I have resolved to just get this thing out there.

-People will never see my work if I need to be satisfied with it, I've come to accept that will never happen on personal projects.
+People will never see my work if I need to be satisfied with it, I've come to accept that won't ever happen on personal projects.

 I have a list of things I'd like to do to iterate the version I publish today, which looks like: